Patrick F. Fischer

 January 1, 2017 - Present

-Justice Patrick F. Fischer began his six-year term on the Supreme Court of Ohio on Jan.
-1, 2017, following his election in November 2016.
-Previously, he was elected to serve as a judge on the Ohio First District Court of Appeals in 2010, and was re-elected in 2012.
+Justice Fischer began his first six-year term on the Supreme Court of Ohio on Jan.
+1, 2017, following his election in November 2016.Then in November 2022, Justice Patrick F. Fischer was reelected to a second term.
+Previously, he had been twice elected to serve as a judge on the First District Court of Appeals.

-A respected member of the legal community, then-Judge Fischer served as president of the Ohio State Bar Association from 2012 to 2013.
-He previously served on the Ohio State Bar Association’s Board of Governors, chaired its budget and headquarters committee, and served on numerous other Ohio State Bar Association committees and task forces, and in its House of Delegates.
-Justice Fischer also has completed two terms on the board of the Ohio Lawyers Assistance Program.
-He also was elected by his peers as president of the Cincinnati Bar Association for 2006 through 2007, and served on numerous committees.
+A respected member of the legal community, then-Judge Fischer served as president of the Ohio State Bar Association from 2012 to 2013, and previously served on its Board of Governors, chaired its budget and headquarters committee, and served on numerous other of the Association’s committees and task forces, and in its House of Delegates.
+Justice Fischer also has served two terms on the board of the Ohio Lawyers Assistance Program.
+He was elected by his peers as president of the Cincinnati Bar Association for 2006 through 2007, and served on numerous CBA committees.

-The late chief justice of the Supreme Court of Ohio, Thomas J. Moyer, named him to co-chair a task force to make the Ohio judicial system more efficient and just.
-Justice Fischer served on the Ohio Constitutional Modernization Commission, and was vice chair of its committee on the judicial branch.
+Having represented plaintiffs and defendants while an attorney, Justice Fischer knows the importance of listening to all sides and is keenly aware of how important it is that the law be applied properly in each case.
+The late Supreme Court chief justice, Thomas J. Moyer, named him to co-chair a task force to make the Ohio judicial system more efficient and just.
+Justice Fischer served on the Ohio Constitutional Modernization Commission and was vice chair of its committee on the judicial branch.

 Justice Fischer began his legal career with a clerkship for U.S. District Court Judge William Bertelsman, and in 1987, he began working in the trial department for the law firm of Keating Muething & Klekamp and four years later, became a partner.